Acceptance Testing of Fire Protection Systems & Special Locks

 Who Can Request an Inspection/Test?
 Appointments for acceptance inspections/tests shall only be requested by either the installing contractor, the person who obtained the FPD Permit, or the party responsible for payment.
 No Exceptions!

 Scheduling an Inspection/Test.
 Acceptance inspections and tests may be scheduled as follows:

 - Schedule by Telephone.
 Call 703-246-4821, during scheduling hours, 6 a.m. to 2 p.m., Monday through Friday.
-Due to the increased workload of office personnel, you may be asked to request an inspection or test by fax.
+Due to the increased workload of office personnel, you may be asked to request an inspection or test by fax or email.

 - Schedule by Fax.
-Fax the appropriate request form to 703-246-9173.
-Please use the one of the following acceptance inspection/test request forms:
+Fax the appropriate request form to 703-246-6041 Please use one of the following acceptance inspection/test request forms:

 |Water-Based Fire Protection System (PDF)|